 - The types of users you want to target

-- The length of time you expect a soft launch to last
+- The length of time to run the soft launch

 These numbers will fluctuate depending on launch, but over time could be narrowed.
-Cost, particularly, has a lot to do with locality.
-However, it’s vital that each launch has these forecasted in order to tell when it’s time to move on to the next one.
+In particular, the cost has a lot to do with the locality.
+However, each launch must have these forecasted to identify when it’s time to move on.

 - User acquisition

 - New user acquisition cost (known as cost per install)

 - Time per user

 These KPIs, along with custom event tracking, can be tracked with Adjust.
 If you’d like to get in touch with one of our experts to see how Adjust can help your app business, schedule a personalized demo now.

 Craving monthly app insights?
 Subscribe to our newsletter.